uriahrokach/WeaverBot/README.md

 ###### Basic Roll

-To roll 7 dice, foe example, simply use the command:
+To roll 7 dice, for example, simply use the command:
 ```
 !w roll 7
 ```